wilson-up1/PSEG-main/README.md

 # PSEG-main
 Here is the code implementation of PSEG.
 We will present our model and model weights here, as well as the PSEG implementation for adding each model!

+In the implementation of this project, pytorch==2.0.1 and cuda==11.8

 ## data